smaicas-org/Dnj.Colab/Samples/DOTNET/MVVM/Dnj.Colab.Samples.BlazorApps.MvvmSample/README.md

 C#, HTML, CSS

 ## DESCRIPTION
-This is a sample that shows how to:
+This is a sample that shows how to integrate Todo Component from Dnj.Colab.Samples.BlazorApps.MvvmSample.RCL as sample to implement MVVM pattern.
-	Implement MVVM Pattern in Blazor Server App and use it to make a "Simple Todo Manager"

 ## LICENSE
 [GPL3](https://github.com/smaicas-org/Dnj.Colab/blob/dev/LICENSE)